Imagine uploading a messy CSV file and getting polished charts, cleaned data, and actionable insights back in seconds. No Python knowledge required.

 3. How Can I Use the Code Interpreter?

-You can only use the Code Interpreter if you have subscribed to ChatGPT Plus for $20 per month.
-ChatGPT dominates the AI space with an 83% market share and impressive growth of 634%, which justifies the investment in the Plus subscription.
+You can use the Code Interpreter if you have subscribed to at least ChatGPT Plus ($20/month).
+ChatGPT dominates the AI space with a 60.4% market share.

 To use the Code Interpreter, you can either enter Python code and submit it.
 The code will then be executed and the results will be displayed in the chat.